gmggroup/omf-python/docs/content/blockmodel.rst

 The `BlockModel` element is used to store all types of block model.
-Sub-types are described by the block model definition, the presence or absense of sub-blocks, the type of those sub-blocks, and finally by the inner sub-block definition.
+Sub-types are described by the block model definition, the presence or absense of sub-blocks, the type of those sub-blocks, and finally by the sub-block mode.

 .. autoclass:: omf.blockmodel.BlockModel